SAINTProtein/SAINT/README.md

 	|*Contact Window size 10*| *<Protein_Name>*.SAINT_cwin10.ss8   | *<Protein_Name>*.SAINT_cwin10.ss8_probab   |
 	|*Contact Window size 20*| *<Protein_Name>*.SAINT_cwin20.ss8   | *<Protein_Name>*.SAINT_cwin20.ss8_probab   |
 	|*Contact Window size 50*| *<Protein_Name>*.SAINT_cwin50.ss8  | *<Protein_Name>*.SAINT_cwin50.ss8_probab  |
- 2. Hence *<Protein_Name>* indicates the protein names given in the *list_test* file.
+ 3. In the above table, *<Protein_Name>* indicates the protein names given in the *list_test* file.
 Similar Outputs will be generated for all the proteins mentioned in the list.
- 3. The characters in the output files represent the eight states (Q8) as the following:
+ 4. The characters in the output files represent the eight states (Q8) as the following:

  	|Character | State|
 	| -------- |:----------:|